 A video with more information about the bungee anchor is on instagram.

-Order them here: SlackX Order Form
+You can order the Bungee Anchors here: SlackX Order Form

 The price is always for a set of two bungees, you can also buy a single bungee or other custom made bungees, just contact me in this case.